krisbolton/krisbolton/_pages/futures.md

 * [Advances in Natural Langauge Processing]() (coming soon)

 This scenario explores how advances in Natural Language Processing (NLP) may effect the tools, techniques and behaviour of threat actors focused on the period 2021-2026.
-Attention is paid to the effect of landmark advanced machine learning models such as GTP-3.
+Attention is paid to the effect of landmark advanced machine learning models such as OpenAI's GTP-3 and EleutherAI's GTP-Neo.